-Comment: This proposal is for single-family attached units rather than detached, so Condition 1 does not apply.
+Comment: This proposal is for single-family attached units rather than detached, so the first sentence of Condition 1 does not apply, however, the second sentence applies to the subject application.
 Condition 2 will be applicable only if the cap set at the time of the CSP is exceeded, which seems unlikely at this time.
 The referral from the Transportation Planning Section will undoubtedly address this issue.
 Subdivision staff has no other comments at this time.